-Grade Level Subject Maximum Time Allotment
+Grade Subject Maximum Time Allotment

-Kindergarten (pre1a) Hebrew 5 minutes
+Kindergarten Limudei Kodesh 5 minutes

-English 5 minutes
+General Studies 5 minutes

 Total 10 minutes

-Grade 1 Hebrew 10 minutes
+Grade 1 Limudei Kodesh 10 minutes

-English 10 minutes
+General Studies 10 minutes

 Total 20 minutes

-Grade 2 Hebrew 15 minutes
+Grade 2 Limudei Kodesh 15 minutes

-English 15 minutes
+General Studies 15 minutes

 Total 30 minutes

-Grade 3 Hebrew 20 minutes
+Grade 3 Limudei Kodesh 20 minutes

-English 20 minutes
+General Studies 20 minutes

 Total 40 minutes

-Grade 4 Hebrew 30 minutes
+Grade 4 Limudei Kodesh 30 minutes

-English 30 minutes
+General Studies 30 minutes

 Total 60 minutes

-Grade 5 Hebrew 30 minutes
+Grade 5 Limudei Kodesh 30 minutes

-English 30 minutes
+General Studies 30 minutes

 Total 60 Minutes

-If your child needs to spend more than this allotted amount of time for his homework, he may be excused with a note of explanation to the rebbe or teacher.
-We recommend that you call the rebbe or teacher to discuss this issue.
+If your child is regularly spending more than this allotted amount of time on his homework, he may be excused with a note of explanation to the rebbe or teacher.
+Please communicate any concerns about homework directly to your child's rebbe and/or teacher.
 Long-term assignments such as book reports are not to be included in the category of daily homework.